pactsafe/pactsafe-android-sdk/README.md

 | PSContract       | `PSContract` is an object that holds information about contracts within a PactSafe `PSGroup`. |
 | PSConnectionData | The `PSConnectionData` object [Customizing Acceptance Data](#customizing-acceptance-data) section. |

-## PSClickWrapView
+## PSClickWrapActivity

-The easiest way of getting started with using the PactSafe clickwrap is by utilizing our PSClickWrapActivity class to dynamically load your contracts into a Layout.
-The PSClickWrapActivity class extends AppCompatActivity, which allows you to easily customize and format the clickwrap as needed.
+The easiest way of getting started with using the PactSafe clickwrap is by utilizing our `PSClickWrapActivity` class to dynamically load your contracts into a Layout.
+The `PSClickWrapActivity` class extends AppCompatActivity, which allows you to easily customize and format the clickwrap as needed.

 ```kotlin
 class YourActivity: PSClickWrapActivity() {}